fpv-wtf/dji-moonlight-shim/README.md

     ```bash
     $ dji-moonlight-shim

-    # You can also force USB mode
+    # You can also force BULK (previously called USB) mode
     $ dji-moonlight-shim --usb

-    # ...or network mode.
+    # ...or RNDIS mode.
     $ dji-moonlight-shim --net
     ```
 2. Ctrl-C to stop and restart the glasses service.